autowarefoundation/autoware-documentation/docs/installation/index.md

 ### 1. Docker installation

 Docker can ensure that all developers in a project have a common, consistent development environment.
-It is recommended for beginners, light users, people who do not use Ubuntu.
+It is recommended for beginners, casual users, people who are unfamiliar with Ubuntu.

 Refer to the [Docker installation guide](https://github.com/autowarefoundation/autoware-documentation/blob/main/docs/installation/autoware/docker-installation.md) for detailed steps.